Showing 1 to 15 of 121 results.

-Compiled scenes, taken by Ernest Shippam at C. Shippam LTD factory in Chichester, local football matches and sea fishing.
-The men working at Shippam's factory use specialised equipment to process, jar, cook and pack the factory's product, meat paste.
+Scenes filmed by Ernest Shippam at C. Shippam LTD factory in Chichester, local football matches and sea fishing.
+The men working at Shippam's factory use specialised equipment to process, jar, cook and pack meat paste.
 Inventive camera angles and slow motion footage provides an insight into working life and amateur filmmaking in the 1930s.

 [Kent Hop Farming Part 2: Making Charcoal]

 This film documents part of the hop growing process including spraying the hops and tilling the soil.
 The second half of the film follows the manual processes involved in the building and firing a kiln for charcoal burning.

 St Bartholomew’s Hospital